-In order to register and use SupportAssist, you must have iDRAC Service Module (iSM) installed in the system.
-Once you initiate Service Module Installation you can see the installation instructions.
+In order to register to SupportAssist, you must have iDRAC Service Module (iSM) installed in the system.
+Once you InitiateService Module Installation you can see the installation instructions.
 The Next button remains disabled until you successfully install iSM.

 Server OS Proxy Information